An Arbitration Notice in Mandarin or Korean? You Need a Legal Translator!

 The stakes are high with international arbitrations.
 Usually, a great pool of money is at stake.
 Similarly, it is very possible to have a domestic litigation matter in which the other party is from China or South Korea.
 In either situation, having a reliable, knowledgeable legal translation service in your corner is vital.

-Our experienced legal interpreters for international arbitration in London, the United Kingdom, Taipei, Hong Kong, Seoul, Singapore, the U.S. and other countries around the globe interpret from English to Mandarin Chinese, Korean, Cantonese, and other languages, in person, and over the phone.
+Our experienced legal interpreters for international arbitration in London, the United Kingdom, Taipei, Hong Kong, Seoul, Singapore, the U.S. and other countries around the globe interpret from English to Mandarin Chinese, Korean, Cantonese, and other languages, in person, by Zoom video conference, and over the phone.
+Our arbitration hearing interpreters and translators are also available for remote arbitration hearings.
 Our team of professional legal translators provides the highest quality translations for legal documents written in Simplified Chinese, Korean, Traditional Chinese, or any other language.
 Contact us today by filling out the “Hire a Certified Translator or Interpreter” form on the right side of the page.